Kruthina/Kruthina/README.md

 ### Hi there, I'm Kruthina! 👋

-I am Kruthina, an Associate Software Developer at Nokia, specializing in full-stack development, DevOps, and data science.
+I am an Associate Software Developer at Nokia, specializing in full-stack development, DevOps, and data science.
 I hold a degree in Information Science from Nitte Meenakshi Institute of Technology.
 Currently working on exciting projects at Nokia while continuously expanding my skill set.

 - 🔭 Currently working on exciting projects at Nokia.
 - 🌱 Constantly learning and expanding my skill set.